bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 0: 00:50:30

 Exactly.
-Yeah.
-And, and like Ruben said, there are use cases where you, you do want that, but I don't think that a protocol like silent payment should have that by default.
+And, and like Ruben said, there are use cases where you do want that, but I don't think that a protocol like silent payment should have that by default.
 So by default, you're starting with the best center privacy possible.
 Every transaction is unique and not correlatable to any other transaction.

 Speaker 2: 00:50:47

-But now let's say I am an exchange and I have, I don't wanna scan a million keys.
+But now let's say I am an exchange and I have, I don't want to scan a million keys.
-I don't wanna scan, I don't wanna have one silent payment address per customer because now I have to, you know, I have millions of customers and we just did the math on how many computer resources you need.
+I don't want to have one silent payment address per customer because now I have, I have millions of customers and we just did the math on how many computer resources you need.
-And exchanges, you know, can't afford computers.
+And exchanges, can't afford computers.
-Well, they can, they can run Ethereum notes, they can definitely run this.
+Well, they can run Ethereum nodes, they can definitely run this.
-True.
 However...

 Speaker 3: 00:51:08

 They're outsourced Ethereum notes so who knows but yeah.
-Jobs fired.

 Speaker 2: 00:51:12

-Yeah so it would be nice if they could have one, still one single payment identifier, no just one silent payment address and then they give each customer a variation on it so that they know which deposit is coming from each customer because as an exchange, it's quite useful to know which account you want to credit when that payment comes in, Pretty useful.
+Yeah so it would be nice if they could have one, still one single payment identifier, no just one silent payment address and then they give each customer a variation on it so that they know which deposit is coming from each customer because as an exchange, it's quite useful to know which account you want to credit when that payment comes in.
 And this is what labels do.

 Speaker 1: 00:51:32